Nowpayments And Changenow Are Attending Token 2049 Conference In Singapore On September 18-19, 2024

-(MENAFN- GlobeNewsWire - Nasdaq) NOWPayments is excited to announce its participation in the Token 2049 conference, which will take place on September 18-19, 2024, in Singapore.

-Victoria, Seychelles , Sept.
-12, 2024 (GLOBE NEWSWIRE) -- NOWPayments, a leading crypto payment gateway , is excited to announce its participation in the Token 2049 conference, which will take place on September 18-19, 2024, in Singapore.
+(MENAFN- Zex PR Wire) Victoria, Seychelles, 12th September 2024, ZEX PR WIRE , NOWPayments, a leading crypto payment gateway , is excited to announce its participation in the Token 2049 conference, which will take place on September 18-19, 2024, in Singapore.
 The event, considered one of the most important gatherings in the Cryptocurrency and blockchain space, will bring together key players, thought leaders, and enthusiasts from around the globe.

 Token 2049 is known for attracting a wide array of blockchain and crypto innovators, making it a prime opportunity for NOWPayments to showcase its cutting-edge solutions, network with industry leaders, and explore new partnerships.
 The company's presence at the conference underscores its commitment to staying at the forefront of the evolving crypto economy.